 ROANOKE PUBLIC LIBRARY

-The proposed design solution took a contemporary interpretation of the modern vision that was inherent in the original library building constructed in the 1960’s.
-The primary building had sleek modern lines and large expanses of glass.
+The proposed design solution took a modern interpretation of the original vision that was inherent in the building design as it was constructed in the 1960’s.
+The original building featured sleek modern lines and large expanses of glass.
 A chunky and windowless addition in the 1980’s removed much of the building’s character and its visual connection to the community and the outdoors.

-The addition and renovation doubled the size of the existing library and restored the visual connection to the community that had been lacking for over thirty years.
-Large glass curtain walls in the new wing adjacent to the main arterial street gave the library a face-lift and create a prominent presence to passersby.
+Our 2016 addition and renovation doubled the size of the existing library and restored the visual connection to the community that had been lacking for over thirty years.
+Large glass curtain walls in the new wing, adjacent to the main arterial street, gave the library a face-lift and created a prominent presence to passersby.

 The new wing features an adult quiet reading room as well as a large interactive learning center for children.
 The careful placement of the addition facilitates the formation of an interior courtyard and reading garden to further the connection with the outdoors.
-Existing library spaces have been reconfigured to house an exciting technology and maker space along with café and teen areas.
+Existing library spaces have been reconfigured to house new study rooms, a technology and maker space, a cafe, and teen area.

 HBM ￨ Design Architect, Architect of Record, Interior Designer